All Rights reserved

 Recently, Alan Hollinghurst said the gay novel is dead.
-“There was an urgency, a novelty to the whole thing,” said the gay author, who won the Man Booker Prize for The Line of Beauty.
-“And in our culture at least those things are no longer the case.”
-With all due respect to Hollinghurst, it is still an urgent time to write (and read) about LGBT lives.
-Queer people face dangerous and deadly challenges — both in the United States and abroad — and it falls on writers to continue to bring these stories to light.
+"There was an urgency, a novelty to the whole thing," said the gay author, who won the Man Booker Prize for The Line of Beauty.
+"And in our culture at least those things are no longer the case."
+With all due respect to Hollinghurst, it is still an urgent time to write (and read) about LGBTQ+ lives.
+Queer people face dangerous and deadly challenges -- both in the United States and abroad -- and it falls on writers to continue to bring these stories to light.

-To this end, The Advocate asked the fiction nominees of this year's Lambda Literary Awards to nominate the best LGBT novels of all time.
-Our editors then added our own selections.
-Spanning from the 19th century to the present day, these books demonstrate that, while much has changed for LGBT people, many struggles persist.
+To this end, The Advocate asked the fiction nominees of the 2019 Lambda Literary Awards to nominate the best LGBTQ+ novels of all time.
+Oureditors then added our own selections.
+Spanning from the 19th century to the present day, these books demonstrate that, while much has changed for LGBTQ+ people, many struggles persist.
 Their words have much to offer in lessons about our history, our shared experience of being otherized, and how to address the challenges of today.

-Below, see The Advocate's ranking of the best LGBT novels ever written.
+Below, see The Advocate's ranking of the best LGBTQ+ novels ever written.
 Nominate your own favorites in the comments.

 Author Chavisa Woods is far from alone when calling Giovanni's Room "masterfully written, heartbreaking."
 It's a book that has resonated with so many queer people since first being published in 1956, speaking to issues of identity even now.
 Woods, a Lambda :Literary Award nominee for her novel Things to Do When You're Goth in the Country, says Baldwin succeeded at "blurring the lines of hero and villain and bringing the complexity of human nature into horrifying focus."
 Maybe that's because Baldwin said the book isn't actually about being gay.
 "Giovanni's Room is not really about homosexuality," said Baldwin in a 1980 interview about queer life.
 "It's the vehicle through which the book moves.
 Go Tell It on the Mountain, for example, is not about a church, and Giovanni is not really about homosexuality.
 It's about what happens to you if you're afraid to love anybody."